 The Recovery Act imposes numerous requirements on funds used for infrastructure investments.
-Since the COPS-awarded grants are to be used for salaries, management does not anticipate that any Recovery Act funding distributed through CHRP will be affected by these requirements.
-Nonetheless, COPS management will work with Departmental organizations, such as JMD's Facilities Staff, to ensure that, if any concerns related to these requirements arise, grant agreements will be modified appropriately.
+Since the COPS-awarded grants are to be used for salaries, the Recovery Act funding distributed through CHRP as of May 2010 has not been affected by these requirements.
+Nonetheless, COPS management will continue to work with Departmental organizations, such as JMD's Facilities Staff, to ensure that, if any concerns related to these requirements arise, grant agreements will be modified appropriately.